vivin/cse598/mt2/AI_midterm_2_notes.md

 The simplest approach is **holdout cross-validation**.
 Randomly split the available data into a training set from which the learning algorithm produces `h` and a test set on which the accuracy of `h` is evaluated.
 This has the disadvantage that it fails to use all of the available data (pg 708).

 Another technique is *k*-**fold cross-validation**.
 Each example serves double duty - as training data and test data.
 First we split the data into *k* equal subsets.
 We then perform *k* rounds of learning; on each round, *1/k* of the data is held out as a test set and the remaining examples are used as training data.
-The average test set score of the *k* rounds should then be a better extimate than a single score.
+The average test set score of the *k* rounds should then be a better estimate than a single score.
 Popular values for *k* are 5 and 10.
 This takes us 5-10 times longer to run but is statistically more-accurate.
 The extreme is *k = n* or **leave-one-out cross-validation** or **LOOCV**.

 **Peeking** causes the test results to be invalidated.
 Users can inadvertently **peek** at the test data.
 If you select the hypothesis *on the basis of its test set error rate*, you have peeked.